Tell us what you want

 You will have an extremely difficult time importing vehicles to the US that are not at least 25 years old.
 Can it be done?
 In theory, yes.
 But I have read extensively about the process and it is very, very expensive and difficult -- if not impossible.

-That being said, you can contact us, to look for any vehicle that is 25+ years old.
-Maybe you found this site accidentally and want to get a different vehicle.
-Shoot us an email (using the contact form above) and let us know what you're looking for.
-Maybe we have it here.
+Look for any vehicle that is 25+ years old.
+Maybe you found this site accidentally and have a different vehicle.
+Shoot us an email (using the contact form above) and let us know what you have.

 What are the total shipping fees?